JetBrains/resharper-fsharp/README.md

 ### Building the plugin and launching Rider in a sandbox

-1. Install SDK and prepare build using Gradle
+1. Install SDK and prepare backend plugin build using Gradle
     * if using IntelliJ IDEA:

 	     Open the `rider-fsharp` project in IntelliJ IDEA.
 When suggested to import Gradle projects, accept the suggestion: Gradle will download Rider SDK and set up all necessary dependencies. `rider-fsharp` uses the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin) Gradle plugin that downloads the IntelliJ Platform SDK, packs the F# plugin and installs it into a sandboxed IDE or its test shell, which allows testing the plugin in a separate environment.